What Is Rectal Prolapse?

 - Long-term history of having to strain when you poop

-- Old age, which weakens muscles and ligaments in the rectal area
+- Aging, which can lead to weakening of muscles and ligaments in the rectal area

 - Previous injury to the anal or hip area

 - Nerve damage that affects your muscles’ ability to tighten and loosen, which could be caused by pregnancy, vaginal childbirth complications, anal sphincter paralysis, or injury to your spine or back